the-art-of-dev/tortue-js/README.md

 ---

-Page is a concrete context that is consisted of components and represent website page.
-Thik of it like template for components.
-Every page is consisted of:
+A page is a concrete context that consists of components and represents a website page.
+Think of it as a template for components.
+Every page consists of:

 - Structure (HTML)
 - Style (CSS)
 - Logic (JS)

-We "physically" represent page using a following folder and file structure:
+We "physically" represent pages using the following folder and file structure:

 ```
 📂 Home/